Click the playlist icon in the top-right corner of the player to select other videos.

-Bilateral ties between the United States and Pakistan are in a critical diplomatic phase, following the latter’s military escalation with India several weeks ago.
-How the Trump administration chooses to navigate its complex relationship with Pakistan at this consequential juncture can offer either strategic rewards or detrimental political ramifications for both countries.
-For expert analysis of this important issue, please join the Middle East Institute in partnership with the International Academy of Letters USA for a timely half-day conference titled “Pakistan-US Relations Under the Trump Administration: Challenges and Opportunities.”
+Bilateral ties between the United States and Pakistan entered a critical diplomatic phase following Pakistan’s military escalation with India earlier this year.
+How the Trump administration chose to navigate its complex relationship with Pakistan at this consequential juncture offered both strategic rewards and potential political ramifications for both countries.
+For expert analysis of this important issue, the Middle East Institute, in partnership with the International Academy of Letters USA, hosted a timely half-day conference titled “Pakistan-US Relations Under the Trump Administration: Challenges and Opportunities.”

 Agenda